janicaleksander/play-timberman/README.md

 - Accurate extraction of relevant gameplay data from the screen
 - Custom environment built with OpenAI Gymnasium for training and testing
 - Hyperparameter optimization for improved model training
-## Scores

-HERE I NEED TO DESCRIBE ALGORITHM AND THE BEST SCORE
 ## Warning

 The application was tested on a **2800 x 1800** screen.